Things to consider when making your site bilingual: WPML or Multisite?

 Let’s discuss each option briefly so that it can help further your decision…

-Those who are in favor of using WPML claim that there is less work if you use WPML.
+As part of the English to Spanish Website translation you need to decide whether to use WPML or WordPress Multisite.
+Those people in favor of using WPML claim that there is less work if you use the plug-in.
 In addition, WPML will create entirely independent posts for each translation you create.
 This ensures each translation can have its own content without being dependent on the original one, and thus have different URLs for each one of them.
 The user can select the post’s language and add translations as new posts (same for pages, tag and categories).

 - The database contents for posts remain unmodified (easy install and uninstall).